Rosa Luxemburg: Spartacist uprising and murder

 The government, led by Ebert and his defence minister Gustav Noske, moved decisively to crush the revolt.
 They employed the Freikorps, newly formed right-wing paramilitary units composed of demobilised soldiers and officers, to suppress the uprising.
 By 13 January, the fighting was largely over and the revolt crushed.
 The Spartacist leaders went into hiding.
 On the evening of 15 January, Luxemburg and Liebknecht were discovered in an apartment in the Wilmersdorf district of Berlin by the Wilmersdorfer Bürgerwehr, a citizen militia.
-They were arrested and handed over to the Freikorps Garde-Kavallerie-Schützen-Division.
+They were arrested and handed over to the Guards Cavalry Rifle Division.
 They were taken to the division's headquarters at the Eden Hotel, where they were interrogated by the commander, Captain Waldemar Pabst.
 Liebknecht was taken out first, shot, and delivered to a mortuary as an "unidentified man".
 Luxemburg was then led out.
 A soldier named Otto Runge struck her on the head with his rifle butt as she left the hotel, and she was struck a second time before being bundled into a car.
 There, she was shot in the head, and her body, weighted with stones, was thrown into the Landwehr Canal.
 Her body was not found until 31 May 1919.